 The bottom line: If you're dealing with a reputable music publisher, do not be afraid to sign off on copyright, especially if an experienced entertainment attorney examines the deal for you.
 Especially as an unknown musician, you should be aware that your ability to bargain is somewhat constrained by these industry norms.
 (Check out Nolo's guide to Hiring an Entertainment Lawyer, to ensure that you have proper counsel when making this sort of decision.)

 Changes in technology have altered the ways in which songs earn money.
 One of the biggest sources for music listening hours, for example, is video games.

 In addition, advertising agencies, motion picture and TV companies, and Internet websites have all opened up new licensing opportunities.
 For example, MTV discovered one songwriter at MP3.com and licensed his music for background in its Real World television series, resulting in payments from MTV and later from BMI.

 But do not assume that getting a larger percentage of the revenue is always better.
-An established publisher may be better equipped to get you deals, especially lucrative ones like putting your songs in a movie or an advertisement.
+An established publisher might be better equipped to get you deals, especially lucrative ones, such as placing your songs in a movie or an advertisement.

-You do not have to register your music with the U.S. Copyright Office in order to get copyright protection.
+You do not actually have to register your music with the U.S. Copyright Office in order to get copyright protection.
 In most countries, including the U.S. and Canada, all that is required for a song to be copyrighted is that it be "original" and "fixed."

-Even though copyright registration is not necessary to protect your song, it can help protect it from infringement, especially if your song is registered prior to an infringement or within three months of its release (you may be able to recover more money from an infringer in that case).
+Although copyright registration is not necessary to protect your song, it can help protect it from infringement, especially if your song is registered prior to an infringement or within three months of its release (you may be able to recover more money from an infringer in that case).

 If you regularly use part of your home exclusively to compose and record your songs, and you have no other fixed location where you do such things, you can claim a home office tax deduction.
 How much you can claim toward your home office deduction depends on how much (what percentage) of your home you use as a home office or studio.